 You could also opt for a salt-free water conditioner, which treats your water without using salt.
 Salt-free conditioners use various technologies to alter the state of the hardness molecules in your water.
 The hardness minerals are neutralized so they won’t stick to each other and will remain water soluble.
 Two of the most common salt-free conditioners use electromagnet waves and polyphosphate filters to condition your water.
 Salt-free conditioners may be ideal for a homeowner who doesn’t have a lot of extra space or isn’t experiencing very hard water.

 What should I look for when buying a water softener?

 When shopping for a new water softener, aside from the price, one of the first things you need to consider is the size.
 And to calculate that, you need to consider your water hardness and your average daily water consumption.

 Water hardness is frequently measured in grains per gallon, and you can get an accurate measurement with a water hardness testing kit.
 Or give us a call, and we can test the water in your home, plus also inspect your piping systems to see if any other problems are contributing to hard water issues.

 The higher your grains per gallon, the harder your water is.
 That means you’ll need to invest in a water softener with a larger grain capacity.
-If you’re going with a salt-based softener, you’ll also want to make sure you get one with enough resin beads so it can last at least a week before going through the regeneration process.
-We don’t recommend salt-free water softeners if you have very high levels of hard water in your household.
+We don’t recommend salt-free water conditioners if you have very high levels of hard water in your household.